alexgo-io/alex-v1-docs/developers/protocol-contracts/amm-pool-v3.clar.md

 #### `claim-fees`

-A public function, governed through `is-dao-or-extension`, that allows the DAO to withdraw accumulated swap fees from a specific pool and tick.
+Allows the DAO to withdraw accumulated swap fees from a specific pool and tick.
 The function resets the stored fees to zero and transfers the collected amounts of both tokens to the specified address using the corresponding token contracts.

 ##### Parameters